Gwa-jam

 Gwa-jam is a jumper that is usually worn by members of the same major of South Korean universities.
 There are differences in phrases and colors depending on the major and university.
 In recent years, there has been a point that it is promoting "academic attention" because it sometimes carries a name of university student's high school.
 It is a fashion item for university students and plays a role in belonging.
-Most college students in Korea wear jumpers.
+Most college students in Korea wear jumpers. the tradition has also spread to high schools themselves, and high school students can be seen wearing them.

 History

 In the 1860s, the Harvard University baseball team in the United States was wearing jumpers of same design to show solidarity.
 The university apparel started when other students who saw this were wearing jumpers of their design.
 The reason why the design of the universal 'gwa-jam' settles in the form of 'baseball jumper' is closely related to this.

 In Korea, since the 1980s, they have been making uniforms for the purpose of creating a sense of identity within the department.
 Especially when the democratization movement in the 1980s peaked, the consciousness of solidarity among the members was so high that they wore uniforms.
 It was in the late 1990s that it began to be worn as a so-called "Gwa-jam" baseball jumper.
-It started to wear at the Seoul National University rugby club, and became popular with other athletic and physical education students..
+It started to wear at the Seoul National University rugby club, and became popular with other athletic and physical education students.

 Composition

-The universal 'gwa-jam' is a baseball jumper made of artificial leather and melton. 'gwa-jam' usually shows the name of the university, the major and the student number.
+The universal 'gwa-jam' is a baseball jumper made of artificial leather and melton.
+'Gwa-jam' usually shows the name of the university, the major and the student number.

-It rarely carries the name of his high school.
+It rarely carries the name of the wearer's high school.
 The major is distinguished by the color of the sleeve.

-Universities, majors, and clubs are slightly different, but the most common design is to put the initial capital letters of the universities name on the chest and the student number on the arm.
+Universities, majors, and clubs are slightly different, but the most common design is to put the initial capital letters of the university name on the chest and the student number on the arm.
 Also, on the back side, write down the name of the Universities in English or scholarly form, then write down 'univ' below it, and write down the name of the major at the bottom.
 The colors are usually matched in the universities symbol color, but they are sometimes matched to the color of the members' symbols.
 In recent years, they have been drawing universities flowers on their backs.